 - The noise from the bulldozers and cranes at the construction site disturbs all the neighbors.

 - You can find all our contact information on our company's website.

 - Marjory's favorite campsite is between the river and the fishing pond.

 You can also use site as a verb.
 The verb form is most common in architecture and civil engineering and refers to placing a position or location.
 Some examples include:

 - The residential neighborhood was sited in the foothills, far away from the power plant.

 - City planners try to site playgrounds in convenient, safe areas.

 - We're siting a good area to build the next section of the freeway.

 Unlike cite and site, sight does not come from Latin.
 It comes from the Old English gesiht and the German sicht, both of which mean "ability to see."
-(The Latin root for "seeing" is vid, as in the word vision.)
 Today, sight means both the sense of seeing and the thing you are seeing, such as in the word sightseeing.

 You can use sight as a noun and a verb, but like site, it's more commonly used as a noun.
 For example: